 The FINRA Rule 1010 Series outlines a requirement for each new Applicant for membership, except sole proprietorships, to have at least two registered principals and one Financial and Operations Principal (FinOp).
 The Applicant may, however, request, in writing, a waiver or exemption from the two principal requirement based on its proposed business in accordance with FINRA Rule 9610.
 The decision for granting such a waiver will be made by the MAP Department and Risk Monitoring staff.

 - FINRA Registrations Based on Type of Business

 An Applicant’s proposed business activities usually dictate the applicable registration requirements.
 For example, if the Applicant intends to conduct business in options or municipal securities, it will be required to have the appropriate individuals maintain the necessary options or municipal registrations.

 - FINRA Principal Registrations

 Principal registration is required for persons associated with a member who are actively involved in the management of the member's investment banking securities business.
 Principal registration may also be required where indications of control exist.
 Indications of control include participation in the management of the broker/dealer and assertion of authority over daily operations.
 Persons in managerial positions normally require principal registration.
 However, a registered representative may not automatically need principal registration, nor would an individual who is an officer of the corporation solely for ministerial purposes (e.g., a corporate secretary).
-Also, an individual contributing capital but not involved in the operations or management of the broker/dealer does not necessarily need to be registered as a principal.

 - Simultaneous or Multiple Securities Registrations with Separate FINRA Member Firms